delft-hyperloop/serpenta/Writerside/topics/Conventions.md

 # Conventions

 Conventions set important rules for the development process that _should_ bring some kind of benefit.
-Commit, issue or PR conventions where not present during DH08, but the one below are left for suggestion:
+Commit, issue or PR conventions where not present during DH08, but the one below are left for suggestion (and are mostly already used throughout Serpenta):

 - use [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/#summary) for commit naming
+- use Oxford British english.

 ## Prettier formatting for TypeScript